HatOwn/Huh/README.md

 This repository contains a second-person shooter demo implemented in Python using the built-in `curses` library.

 You play from the enemy's perspective.
-The latest version adds a simple pseudo 3D corridor, obstacles moving toward you and a scoring system.
-You still control the enemy at the bottom while "YOU" move at the top.
+The latest version uses colors and a simple pseudo‑3D corridor with obstacles moving toward you.
+A scoring system and multiple lives are provided.
+After losing all lives you can restart without leaving the program.

 ## Running the game